twbs/blog/src/content/posts/2024/bootstrap-5-3-3.md

 - Enhanced the card image description of the `.card-img-*` classes.
 - Mentioned `shift-color()` function in the Sass customization page among `tint-color()` and `shade-color()`.
 - Added missing `type="button"` attribute to the Cheatsheet examples navigation buttons.
+- Updated the colors table in the customization page to be responsive.

 ## Get the release